isomerpages/moh-upec/_our-work/Community Responsiveness/DARE programme.md

 </td>
 <td rowspan="1" colspan="3">
 <p>• Introduction to the enhanced DARE <em>(inclusion of Child+Infant CPR)</em>
-<br>• Collaboration with NLB for regular DARE sessions
+<br>• Collaboration with the National Library Board for regular DARE sessions
-<br>• Collaboration with MOM in Migrant Domestic Workers' Settling-In Programme&nbsp;&nbsp;</p>
+<br>• Collaboration with MOM in the Migrant Domestic Workers' Settling-In
+Programme&nbsp;&nbsp;</p>
 </td>
 </tr>
 <tr>